What is cyanuric acid?

 Alkalinity as a pH buffer is a measurement of weak acids that “trap” hydrogen ions.
 The trapping of this hydrogen keeps the pH stable.

-In swimming pools Alkalinity measures carbonates, which form the weak acid carbonic acid.
+Alkalinity measures carbonates, which form the weak acid carbonic acid.
 Carbonic acid then breaks down into CO2 that is gassed from the water.
 This reduces the Alkalinity over time as acids become trapped and are broken down.

 Cyanuric acid is also a weak acid and acts as a buffer to some degree.
 But it doesn’t behave exactly like carbonic acid.
 Cyanuric acid is much more stable, and doesn’t have the same buffering capacity.
-It also has different solubility rules than carbonates.

 Rather than trying to compare apples and oranges, you’re better off simply viewing each one separately.